Last Updated on: 23rd January 2023, 12:30 am

 Hermit crabs are small and delicate, so they understand their place in the food chain.

 Hermit crabs prefer the company of other hermit crabs over humans.
-Fellow hermit crabs are of similar size and communicate the same way.
-The intentions of a human will never be clear to hermit crabs.
+Fellow hermit crabs are of similar size and communicate the same way, but the intentions of a human will never be clear to hermit crabs.

 Can Hermit Crabs Recognize Their Owners?